absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

     * Try to think of the part of your shader which loads values into shared memory as completely distinct from the part of your shader which is using that data.
 This includes which thread ID's corresponds to which piece of data.
-    * Don't be disheartened when the first version of your code isn't faster than the non-shared memory version of your shader is faster once you've mitigated branching through padding.
+    * Don't be disheartened when the first version of your code isn't faster than the non-shared memory version.
+    Your shader will be faster once you've mitigated branching through padding.
 The 1D convolution problem doesn't maximally expose memory bandwidth problems as well as the harder matrix multiplication (a 2D problem).
 You might see the shared memory version pull ahead once you have completed some of the improvements suggested in the next item.